kenf1/DevImages/README.md

 ### Create template

-`CreateTemplate` is CLI tool to create Dockerfile and workflow yaml file.
-Run `CreateTemplate` from project base path and allow prompted permissions.
-Written in TypeScript and compiled with Deno 2.
+`CreateTemplate` is CLI tool to create Dockerfile and workflow yaml file. `CreateTemplate` intended to be run from project base path.

 Built for UNIX-like OS (Linux & macOS).
-Not able to test on Windows.
+Windows not tested.